ezifra/nifti_arm/README.md

 The package *nifti_arm* and its dependencies is build with cmake.
 You can find a tutorial for using cmake [here](http://www.youtube.com/watch?v=CLvZTyji_Uw).

-To build the *nifti_arm* sources, make sure you have the *nifti_arm* package and its dependencies set correctly in your ROS_PACKAGE_PATH environment variable.
+To build the *nifti_arm* sources, make sure you have the *nifti_arm* package directory and its dependencies set correctly in your ROS_PACKAGE_PATH environment variable.
 Change into the checked out directory *nifti_arm*.
 Within each of the subdirectories (*libcan, libcpc, tulibs, libepos, nifti_arm_msgs, nifti_arm, nifti_arm_demo_gui*) execute the following commands:

 *cmake .*
 *make*
 *sudo make install*

+If you have the arm installed on your robot you can find in the *launch* directory different launch files for launching the arm or parts of it.

 3. Usage
 --------

+A description of how to install the arm on the robot can be found [here](https://github.com/NIFTi-Fraunhofer/nifti_arm/blob/master/doc/User%20Manual%20for%20the%20NIFTi-Arm%20v0.2.docx)

 To launch the *nifti_arm_demo_gui* just execute: